turbot/tailpipe-docs/docs/collect/custom-tables.md

 Custom tables are defined in a [`table` block](/docs/reference/config-files/table).
 Table blocks have a single label, which defines the name of the table.

 You may define the `format` of the source.
-In this example, we will use [the format that that we created previously](#define-the-format).
+In this example, we will use [the format that we created previously](#define-the-format).
 By default, all the fields defined in `format` will be included as columns in the table.
-If you want, you can use the `map_fields` to only include specific columns, however.
+If you want, you can use `map_fields` to include only specific columns.

 You may also use one or more [`column` definitions](/docs/reference/config-files/table#column-blocks) to map fields to map and transform data from the source.

 In our example, the source format does not define a field named `tp_timestamp`.
 Since ***`tp_timestamp` is a required column***,  we will add a `tp_timestamp` column and map the `timestamp` from the source.
-Also, the source includes a `plugin_timestamp` but it is parsed as a number because it is epoch milliseconds.
+Also, the source includes a `plugin_timestamp`, but it is parsed as a number because it is epoch milliseconds.
 We will transform it to a timestamp data type.

 ```hcl